IABTechLab/uid2docs/docs/guides/integration-prebid.md

 - [Prebid.js Integration Guide with Client-Side Token Generation (CSTG)](integration-prebid-client-side.md)
 - [Prebid.js Integration Guide with Server-Side Token Generation (SSTG)](integration-prebid-server-side.md)

-Once the UID2 module is configured, it manages a UID2 token for the user and stores it in the user's browser.
-When using [CSTG](../ref-info/glossary-uid.md#gl-cstg) and [SSTG](../ref-info/glossary-uid.md#gl-sstg) with Client Refresh mode, the module automatically takes care of refreshing the token as long as your site is open in the user's browser.
-However, you have the option to manage the refresh only on the server side.
-For details, see Prebid.js Integration Guide with Server-Side Token Generation (SSTG) (Specific Section link) (**GWH add link**)
+When the UID2 module is configured, it manages a UID2 token for the user and stores it in the user's browser.

+When using [client-side token generate (CSTG)](../ref-info/glossary-uid.md#gl-cstg) and [server-side token generate (SSTG)](../ref-info/glossary-uid.md#gl-sstg) with Client Refresh mode, the module automatically takes care of refreshing the token as long as your site is open in the user's browser.
+However, you also have the option to manage the token refresh on the server side.
+For details, see [Refreshing a UID2 Token](integration-prebid-server-side.md#refreshing-a-uid2-token) in the Server-Side Integration Guide.

 ## Integration Overview: High-Level Steps